 In the event that a device is experiencing problems, you can step in to find a solution.
 Taking a proactive approach through ping monitoring allows you to deal with problems in their infancy before they grow in size.
-Below we’re going to look at some of the best ping monitoring tools for 2018.
+Below we’re going to look at some of the best ping monitoring tools.

 SolarWinds Engineers Toolset is one of the most high-performance ping monitoring tools on the market.
 Whether you’re new to ping monitoring or an expert, this tool has the ability to help.
 SolarWinds Engineers Toolset has fast-track configurations from the moment you finish setting it up.
 For instance, you can conduct automated network discovery to automatically connect to devices throughout your network.
 This means you don’t have to waste time with manual configurations.